touchyfeelytech/sex-tech-hackathon/README.md

 A full schedule of the event will be announced soon.

+## Project outcomes

+As this is a remote event with both beginners and seasoned Hackers attending, we understand that some people will have limited access to skills or resources.
+We are therefore ensuring the judging criteria reflects this, and welcome all sorts of interpretations of our [challenges](https://github.com/touchyfeelytech/sex-tech-hackathon#challenges).
+We will provide a pitch template for the event to make sure the presentations are fair.
+We are regularly adding beginner-friendly tools and materials [here](https://github.com/touchyfeelytech/sex-tech-hackathon#prototyping-tools-and-materials).

+Here are a range of examples of what a project could be:
+- A slide of text and found imagery
+- A drawing
+- A collage of images and icons
+- A no-code website or app (see our no-code platform examples [here](https://github.com/touchyfeelytech/sex-tech-hackathon#prototyping-tools-and-materials)
+- A miniature prototype using clay
+- A prototype with electronics and Arduino

 ## Challenges

 The Hackathon invites participants to conceptualise and/or build projects that respond to our proposed challenges: Remoteness, Fair Futures and Sex(Tech) Education.